The Hindu Times

 "The Hindu Times" is a song by English rock band Oasis.
 It was written by the band's lead guitarist Noel Gallagher, and was released as the lead single from their fifth studio album, Heathen Chemistry, on 15 April 2002.
-On the album, it segues directly into the next track, "Force of Nature."
+On the album, it segues directly into the next track, "Force of Nature", which also segues into "Hung In a Bad Place".

-The song peaked at number one on the UK Singles Chart becoming the band's sixth number-one single in their native country, remaining on top for one week before being dislodged by the Sugababes' "Freak Like Me".
+The song peaked at number one on the UK Singles Chart, becoming the band's sixth number-one single in their native country, remaining on top for one week before being dislodged by the Sugababes' "Freak Like Me".
 The song also topped the charts in Canada, Italy and Scotland, and reached the top 10 in Denmark, Finland, Ireland, Norway, and Spain.
 This is their first single to feature former Heavy Stereo frontman Gem Archer (rhythm guitarist) and then-former Ride frontman Andy Bell (bassist).

 Background and composition

-The song, which combines powerful rock with a psychedelic feel, was unveiled during Oasis' Autumn 2001 Noise and Confusion Tour.
-The song was due to be released commercially at the same time but Noel decided the track needed more work done on it to be suitable for release.
-Many have commented on the main guitar riff being lifted from the Stereophonics song, "Same Size Feet", which uses exactly the same, or at least very similar, guitar riff.
+The song, which combines powerful rock with a psychedelic feel, was unveiled during Oasis's Autumn 2001 Noise and Confusion Tour.
+The song was due to be released commercially at the same time, but Noel decided the track needed more work done on it to be suitable for release.
+Many have commented on the main guitar riff being lifted from the Stereophonics song "Same Size Feet", which uses exactly the same, or at least very similar, guitar riff.
 The B-side, "Just Getting Older", was written at the time of the release of Standing on the Shoulder of Giants (2000).
-The second B-side, "Idler's Dream", is the only Oasis song to not feature any guitars and is one of the three, the others being "Married with Children" and "Sad Song", to not feature drums; the song consists simply of Noel Gallagher's vocals and a piano accompaniment.
+The second B-side, "Idler's Dream", is the only Oasis song to not feature any guitars and is one of the four, the others being "Take Me Away", "Married with Children" and "Sad Song", to not feature drums; the song consists simply of Noel Gallagher's vocals and a piano/organ accompaniment.

 The title has little to do with the lyrics of the song, which are more in the vein of Definitely Maybe's "Rock 'n' Roll Star".
 Noel got the name "The Hindu Times" from a T-shirt he saw in a charity shop.
 It has been speculated that the title refers to the main riff's similarity to Indian music in sound, sounding as if it were played on a sitar.
 Gallagher himself says that it is because he had already named the song before any lyrics were written for it.